MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/routes/optimized-itinerary.md

 ### Asynchronous GET Optimize Itinerary

-Get an asynchronous optimized itinerary from agent shift and item itinerary information specified with the `itineraryAgents` and `itineraryItems` parameters.
+Get an asynchronous optimized itinerary from agent shift and item itinerary information specified with the `agents` and `itineraryItems` parameters.

 ```url